Tosaint Ricketts: Style of play

 A fast striker, Ricketts is mainly known for his pace.
 His former Toronto FC manager Greg Vanney said of him in 2017: "He gives us presence, size, speed, a goal-scoring threat."
 Regarding his speed, movement, and work-rate, Vanney also added: "[Ricketts] is a relentless runner.
 A guy who will get behind defences.
 He's incredibly fast.
 He doesn't really need to run the line.
 He can give himself three, four lines of cushion and still make the runs in behind and still beat you to the spot."
 That same year, Neil Davidson of The National Post described him as the "fastest player on the Toronto roster," and also noted that "Ricketts’ speed unsettles defenders and he has an ability to find space in the penalty box.
 Get the ball to his feet or head and he can finish."
 Although normally a forward, he has also been deployed out of position in a more defensive role on occasion, often playing as a right–sided full-back or wing-back during his time with Israeli club Hapoel Haifa FC, due to injuries to other members of the squad in that position.
 He has also drawn praise in the media for his energy, presence in the air, and leadership, as well as his goalscoring rate, despite not being a particularly prolific player.
 Regarding his role on the pitch, Ricketts has commented: "I watch the tendencies of defenders, what spaces and weaknesses I can exploit and come second half I'm just waiting for any amount of time possible — if it's two, five, 15 minutes — to come on and provide that spark.
 It's just the mentality that comes along with the role I have."
+Throughout his career, he earned a reputation as a "super-sub."